 With that being said, If you want to get rid of caffeine headaches permanently, detox from caffeine.
 It may feel like you have your head in a vice for a few days but the end result may be worth it to you: no more caffeine aches in your head, increased energy, improved gut health, etc. If that’s appealing, check out our Caffeine Detox Guide.

 First off, what is causing your caffeine headache?

 Headaches related headaches can occur if you’ve had either less caffeine than usual or more than usual.
 Or if you had a normal amount of caffeine but not enough water.
 Or if you’ve had a normal amount of caffeine but had it on an empty stomach.
 Long story short, there are lots of reasons.

 The prevailing theory about the cause of caffeine withdrawal headaches (important to understand if you want to get rid of caffeine headache) goes something like this: when you intake caffeine it causes the blood vessels in and around your brain.
 Over time your body recognizes this and, since your brain is pretty important, increases the diameter of your vessels, even when you’ve had caffeine.
-If you don’t have caffeine in your body to restrict their size, the vessels end up larger than they were originally.
+If you don’t have caffeine in your body to restrict their size, the vessels end up larger than they were to begin with.
 The increased swelling and pressure in your head end up manifesting as a headache.

 In this article, we’ll be focused mostly on caffeine headaches that are caused by caffeine withdrawals or skipping your daily cup.